avanthikaunnikrishnan/Calculator--JAVASCRIPT/README.md

 # Calculator--JAVASCRIPT
-its a simple calculator by using JAVASCRIPT language.
+it's a simple calculator using JAVASCRIPT.